umr-ds/DTN-RPC/README.md

 Next it has to be an executable.
 So, make sure all shebangs are given, the `x`-bit is set and so on.

-Also important is, that the binary should return either `0` on succes or `1` otherwise.
+Also important is, that the binary should return `0` on success.
 All other return codes cause the server to abort execution.
+Negative return values are not allowed.

-Since the execution is done with pipes, the result has to be `echo`\'d.
+Since the execution is done with pipes, the result has to be `echo`'d.
 Whis will be parsed and sent back.

 ##### Example
 An implementation of the declaration above could be as follows: